 - Animal studies show that disrupting the natural dipping pattern causes heart disease.[ref]

 - Human studies find that BMAL1 genetic variants are linked to heart disease.[ref]

 - And a recent study found that loss of BMAL1 causes atherosclerosis.[ref]

 Cancer and BMAL1:

-Both exposure to light at night and working the night shift cause an increased risk in breast cancer.
+Both exposure to light at night and working the night shift cause an increased risk of breast cancer.
 Of course, not everyone working the night shift gets breast cancer.
-Genetic variants seem to play a role in whether light at night significantly increases your risk of breast cancer.
+Genetic variants seem to play a role in whether the light at night significantly increases your risk of breast cancer.